aguirrealvaro/cv/README.md

 ### To Do:

-- command menu: print, download pdf
+- download pdf
+- config links